pycontribs/ruamel-yaml/README.rst

 =========

 .. should insert NEXT: at the beginning of line for next key (with empty line)

 NEXT:
   - internals of registering tags have changed, `YAML().register_class()` no longer "reappear" in other YAML instances.
+  - merge MR 4, handling OctalInt in YAML 1.1
+    (provided by `Jacob Floyd <https://sourceforge.net/u/cognifloyd/profile/>`_)
+  - fix for folded scalar part of 421: comments after ">" on first line of folded scalars are now preserved (as were those in the same position on literal scalars).
+    Issue reported by Jacob Floyd.

 0.17.21 (2022-02-12):
   - fix bug in calling `.compose()` method with `pathlib.Path` instance.